totolicious/eslint-plugin-auto-let/README.md

 ## Motivation & Warning

 - You still want to use `prefer-const` where it matters
-- You are inconvenienced by `let` being converted to `const` while writing
+- You are inconvenienced by `let` being converted to `const` when saving your file immediately after the let declaration
 - You are aware of the scenarios where this can go wrong (accidentally writing to a const in the same function)

 ## Behavior